SharmaDevanshu089/Case-Study-byzantine.fi-/README.md

 Turnkey provides secure, scalable and programmable crypto infrastructure for embedded wallets and onchain transaction automation.
 This is like a Vault Manager in a Bank.
 When using turnkey you can move your crypto keys securly without ever compromising in security or storing localy.

 ## Why is Turnkey?
  Coin Key is a one of the most valuble things in a Crypto Circlution.
+And holding the is more difficult.
+Storing the key in a server and / or in a client envirment is prone to malvare attack or even ram leak. ***Turnkey *** solves this problem by storing the key in a secure enclave with various level of encription.